evocn/evocn.github.io/content/thoughts/journal.md

 *My thoughts*

 ---
+## Preparation
+Perhaps the most essential portion of Krishnamurti's thought is that one must be ready before they begin, else the subject will find nothing.

+To meditate before one is ready is useless.
+To seek while still desiring something will never result in that which is sought.

+This much is certainly true: that to be really, truly, earnest is essential if one is to find awareness.
+One will not find it unless they have changed their view.
+If one seeks, they will only seek.
+If one desires, they will surely lose it.

+So be earnest, to the core.
+Do not hide, like you are doing!
+Then you may meditate.

+6/30/2024

+---
+## Digital Memory
+Krishnamurti speaks about how computers will supplant human memory in the days to come.
+This was in the 80s.
+Pretty interesting idea.

+Taken literally, he isn't completely wrong about that, but it hasn't happened yet.
+So far in history, we've had this: for most of time, memory is all in the mind.
+Once we developed language, memory can be shared, communicated.
+Once we developed writing, memory can be documented, and recalled upon a later viewing, relaxing the requirement of time.
+Finally, with the advent of film and photography, the computer, and audio recording, we have many methods of very closely documenting reality.
+In the near future, we have seen that products in Virtual Reality will allow you to retain moments as a 3-dimensional capture and view it through a headset.

+I'm typically very skeptical of technological idealism like this, and the claim Krishnamurti makes about memory "changing hands" from the mind to the computer is far-fetched, but...

+I wonder what our lives will be like once we develop technology which allows one to truly experience their memories?
+Where does that line get crossed?
+And what would it be like?
+Would it be like a Time Machine?

+6/25/2024

+---
 ## Transform the World
 Krishnamurti says that to transform the world, you must transform yourself, because you are a part of the world.